About Foxy Fossils

 Foxy Fossils creates elegant fossil jewelry for men and women that feature authentic prehistoric fossils dating back millions of years.
-An avid fossil hunter for much of her life, Casey Garvin is the Founder, Finder, and Designer of Foxy Fossils.
+An avid fossil hunter for much of her life, Casey Garvin is the founder, finder, and designer of Foxy Fossils.
 Growing up on the southeast coast, Casey has spent countless hours exploring the marshes, creeks, and beaches that has led to an astounding collection of shells, fossils, and other gifts from nature.
-Using her background in speech-language pathology, she used her skill set to research and identify the various fossils and even go on to become a paleontological society member here in Charleston, SC.
+Using her background in speech-language pathology, she applied her skill set to research and identify the various fossils and even go on to become a paleontological society member here in Charleston, SC.

 Founder - Finder - Designer